WhiteAutumn/Activate/README.md

 # Activate

-Activate is a proof of concept VR keyboard for Unity.
+Activate is a proof of concept VR keyboard for Unity 2018.4.

 ### Typing demonstration
 ![Animated demo](demonormal.gif)